Social issues to dominate Georgia’s election-year legislative session

 Ralston said: “I think the larger question is: What is the consensus of the membership of the House in terms of doing something?
 You hear a lot of talk about this concept called constitutional carry.
 But there are many different definitions and forms of that.”

-Ralston declined late in the session last year to have the House vote on a bill from state Rep. Mandi Ballinger, a Canton Republican, that initially would have made it easier for travelers to bring their guns into the state.
+Ralston declined late in the session last year to have the House vote on a bill that initially would have made it easier for travelers to bring their guns into the state.
 The vote would have come about two weeks after eight people where gunned down in three Atlanta-area spas.

 The legislation, House Bill 218, would also allow probate judges to process gun carry licenses and license renewals online.
 Currently, applicants must go to the court in person.
 The bill would also prohibit the governor from closing weapons manufacturers or shooting ranges during a public emergency.